pywbem/pywbemtools/docs/pywbemcli/commands.rst

 currently attached; the WBEM server defined by  the :ref:`--name general option`, :ref:`--server general option`, or :ref:`--mock-server general option`.

-The identity of the current wbem server id visible in the title of each of the subscription list table outputs.
+The identity of the current WBEM server id visible in the title of each of the subscription list table outputs.

-Thus, for example current server is defined by svr_id and is actually the fixed name ``http://FakedUrl:5988`` of the mock server.
+Thus, for example the current server is defined by svr_id and is actually the fixed name ``http://FakedUrl:5988`` of the mock server.

 .. code-block:: text